top of page

 Dr. S (Ch.
 1)

-My primary care physician says I need to get a new psychiatrist now that I’ve moved back to Chicago permanately.
+My primary care doctor says I need to find a new psychiatrist now that I’m back in Chicago for good.
 She tells me that a specialist needs to manage my medication for my ADHD and binge eating disorder.
-The Concerta isn’t working for the binge eating and that’s my chief complaint.
-Dr. S. would prefer to switch me to Vyvanse since that’s the golden choice for BED.
-I explain that Vyvanse was Wendy’s, my psychiatric nurse practitioner in Virginia, first choice.
-Vyvance was ridiculously priced for more than $200/month even with my insurance and the Concentra was only $18/month.
-I’m with Dr. S. for almost an hour despite the waiting lobby being packed.
-I really like her so far and found her when I was profiling doctors online before choosing one.
-Finding a black physician was important to me and her being a woman was a bonus.
+The Concerta isn’t doing anything for the binge eating, and that’s what’s bothering me most.
+She thinks I should be on Vyvanse, since that’s the gold standard for BED.
+I tell her that was Wendy’s first choice too—Wendy was my psychiatric NP back in Virginia—but it was over $200/month even with my insurance and the Concentra was only $18/month.
+I’m with Dr. S. for almost an hour even though the waiting room is packed.
+I really like her.
+I found her while I was searching online, profiling doctors before making my decision.
+I wanted someone Black, and her being a woman was a bonus.
+I feel like I don’t have to over-explain things to her, which is rare.
+She just gets it.
+She listens without cutting me off or trying to fix everything in one sentence.

 Dr. S is patient and thorough when it comes to educating.
-She doesn't judge as I answer her questions as honest and accurately as possible.
-She takes her time performing a physical and wellness exam compared to most physicians who will have you in and out in under 15 minutes.
+She doesn’t make me feel judged as I answer her questions as honest and accurately as possible.
+She does a full physical and wellness check—takes her time with it, too.
+Most doctors try to be in and out in 10 to 15 minutes, but she doesn’t seem rushed.
 I tell Dr. S. that I’ve been binging since I was in my early 20s and I’m approaching 30 in a few months.
 We discuss the previous lab tests Wendy had ordered and my Genomind report.
 The Genomind report is used for "determining my genetic makeup, potential neurochemistry, and insights related to drug metabolism, absorption, and penetration."
 I tell Dr. S. that my only other diagnosis is pre-diabetes but how I think it’s because I binge so often.
 She agrees that it could be a contributing factor since I choose sweets and carbs as my vice.
 She recommends that we just monitor it for now.

 My binges are disgusting and shameful.
 They used to only last 2-4 days but then turned into 7+.
 I can eat 3000+ calories in one day and not feel full.
-Sometimes I’ll eat everything that’s in my lunchbox for the day by noon on workdays and also keep snacks in my pockets.
+On workdays, I’ll eat everything in my lunchbox by noon and still be snacking out of my pockets..
 I’ve stopped up to 3 times driving home to continue binges multiple times.
 Convience store or gas station..
 Burger King for an apple pie.. then McDonald’s for a McDouble and small fry.
 I’ve stood in my kitchen multiple times for 1+ hours, still wearing my coat, as soon as I got home because all I could focus on is food.
 I’ll get almost to the point where I need to vomit.. pause until it passes.. then continue.
 I’ve frequently had to replace foods that I’ve “borrowed” from roommates before they noticed.

 I get pissed when someone points out that I won’t stop eating.
 I’ll screen phone calls because I don’t want anyone to hear me ordering or chewing.
 I’ve missed out on social outings/dates because I become disgusted with myself and have been told that my body image is distorted.
 I’ll stay in the house because I feel like the bloating and weight gain are tale tale signs that I lacked “self control.”
 My face gets fuller and my clothes don’t fit the way I want them to.